 Why Forklift Load Limits Matter

-Tipping puts operators and nearby workers at serious risk.
-It causes mechanical damage, delays, and often results in OSHA violations.
-The cost isn’t just financial—it’s operational and personal.
+Tipping puts operators at risk and causes mechanical damage that requires expert forklift repairs to restore safety and OSHA compliance.
+The cost isn’t just financial it’s operational and personal.

-Safe lifting begins with respecting the machine’s limits.
+Safe forklift load handling techniques begin with respecting the machine’s forklift load limits and overall forklift safety rules.
 Load weight, fork height, load center, and surface conditions all work together.
 One wrong move can offset everything.
 Ignoring the limits turns routine lifts into high-risk decisions.

 Forklift Load Chart Basics

-Every forklift comes with a load chart—usually found near the operator’s seat or dashboard.
+Every machine includes a forklift load chart a critical tool for forklift load capacity calculation at various lift heights.
 It’s a data plate that shows how much weight the machine can safely lift at different heights and load positions.

 The chart breaks down rated capacities based on lift height, tilt angle, and load center (typically measured from the fork’s vertical face).
 These numbers change depending on attachments or mast type.
 A load that’s safe at ground level might be unsafe at full height.